hjwp/marriage-figaro-norway/act4.md

 Tu sai che là per leggere
 io non desio d'entrar.

-> We're not going in there to read a book.
+> We're not going in to read a book.